Custom headers allow you to add custom HTTP headers and User-Agent overrides to your Audits and Journeys.

 Are custom headers applied to redirects?

-Custom headers are applied to the initial request and any subsequent requests that match the configured URL patterns.
+Yes.
+Custom headers apply to the initial request and any subsequent requests that match the configured URL patterns.

 Use Cases